web3/web3.js/docs/web3-eth-accounts.rst

     web3.eth.accounts.wallet.load(password [, keyName]);

-Loads the wallet and decrypt it from local storage.
+Loads a wallet from local storage and decrypts it.

+.. note::  Browser only.

 ----------
 Parameters